Front-end clients for AI image models

 If we use the Hugging Face tooling, building a local UI is easy; it integrates easily with gradio.
 See also nitrosocke/diffusers-webui.

 DiffusionBee belongs in the same graveyard — the original drag-and-drop Mac client, native Apple Silicon, zero terminal.
-Last GitHub release was v2.5.3 in August 2024; superseded on every axis by Draw Things (same install ease, broader model coverage, actively maintained).
-Worth recognising in old blog posts and Reddit threads; not worth installing today.
+Last GitHub release was v2.5.3 in August 2024; superseded on almost every axis by Draw Things (same install ease, broader model coverage, actively maintained).
+As such I have not used it.

 A node-based GUI specifically for non-diffusion image-processing pipelines: Real-ESRGAN → GFPGAN → format conversion → batch over a folder.
 Electron app + Python sidecar with PyTorch+MPS; works on Apple Silicon.
 Maintained.